-The intention of Lone Star Governance is to provide a continuous improvement model for governing teams (Boards in collaboration with their Superintendents) that choose to intensively focus on one primary objective: Improving Student Outcomes.
+The intention of Lone Star Governance8 is to provide a continuous improvement model for governing teams (board members in collaboration with superintendents) that choose to intensively focus on one primary objective: Improving Student Outcomes.
 In addition to Lone Star's singular focus on improving student outcomes, it provides a system for governing the secondary, but vital, legal and fiscal responsibilities of the Board.

-The intention of the Lone Star Governance 2-Day Workshop is to create a supportive space in which governing teams can learn about and can prepare for the intense focus on improving student outcomes as described by the Lone Star Governance implementation integrity instrument.
-You can view the implementation integrity instrument by downloading the Lone Star Governance Manual (PDF).
+The Lone Star Governance 2-Day Workshop is intended to create a supportive space in which governing teams can learn about and can prepare for the intense focus on improving student outcomes as described by the Lone Star Governance implementation integrity instrument.
+You can view the implementation integrity instrument by downloading the Lone Star Governance Manual (PDF)9.

 Members of the SGS Network (full board of trustees and superintendent) are required to attend and successfully complete a Lone Star Governance workshop within the first 6 months of membership.
-Networks districts will be reimbursed for any costs related to attending and successfully completing a workshop.
-Districts interested in attending more than one work shop, or sending other leaders, will be reimbursed for all associated costs.
+With pre-approval Network districts will be reimbursed for any costs related to attending and successfully completing a workshop.
+Districts interested in attending more than one workshop, or sending other leaders, will be reimbursed for all associated costs.